Lee33333/hackbright.project/README.md

 <h4>Why LGBT MD?</h4>
 --------
-<i><h6>
+Finding the right doctor for you can be a challenge.
+LGBT people face additional obstacles in finding competent healthcare:

-      3.3% of medical schools dedicate zero hours of their curriculum to LGBT health.
+<i><h6>3.3% of medical schools dedicate zero hours of their curriculum to LGBT health.
 On average, medical schools dedicate five hours to LGBT health education, and the quality of this education is widely variable.Findings from “Lesbian, gay, bisexual, and transgender-related content in undergraduate medical education” JAMA (2011)</h6> </i>

 <h4>Front Page</h4>
 --------